aviator5/dnaspec-origin/design.md

 1. Update all sources (equivalent to `dnaspec update --all`)
 2. Regenerate agent files (equivalent to `dnaspec update-agents --no-ask`)
 3. Display summary of changes

+**Note**: `dnaspec sync` is designed to be non-interactive and safe for CI pipelines.
+It uses saved agent configurations and does not prompt for user input.

 **Equivalent To**:
 ```bash